3 Things Most Families Don’t Know About Long-Term Care Insurance

 Understanding Benefit Triggers

 To qualify, most policies require that the insured person needs help with at least two out of six Activities of Daily Living, often referred to as ADLs.
 These include bathing, dressing, eating, toileting, transferring (for example, moving from bed to chair), and maintaining continence.
-Alternatively, a person may qualify if they have a cognitive impairment such as Alzheimer’s disease, dementia, or another condition that affects memory, reasoning, or judgment.
+Alternatively, for some policies a person may qualify if they have a cognitive impairment such as Alzheimer’s disease, dementia, or another cognitive condition that affects memory, reasoning, or judgment.

 Even if a loved one struggles with daily routines, insurers often deny claims unless these challenges are described exactly in the terms the policy specifies.
-For instance, needing “occasional help” doesn’t qualify—but needing “hands-on assistance” with an activity does.
+For instance, needing “occasional help” doesn’t necessarily qualify—but needing “hands-on assistance” with an activity does.

 That’s why professional assessments are essential.
 At 7 Day Home Care, our registered nurses conduct formal evaluations that align with each insurer’s definition of impairment or dependency.
 This ensures that the claim is built on the kind of clinical documentation the insurance company will recognize and approve.